 To enable or disable a cookie:

-If you subscribe to our newsletter you are giving consent to receive emails from us as provided for in legislation.
+If you subscribe to our news and alerts, you are giving consent to receive emails from us as provided for in legislation.

 You can unsubscribe any time and your details will be deleted from the database.

-We collect personal information when you use our phone and email contact centres, such as email@example.com.
+We collect personal information when you use our phone and email contact centres, such as the pest and disease hotline (to report possible cases of exotic pests or diseases), and our poacher hotline (to report illegal fishing activity).

 In general, we do not share personal information, except in the following circumstances.